 This Registration Document has been approved by the Central Bank of Ireland ("Central Bank") as the Irish competent authority under the Prospective Directive.
 The Central Bank only approves this Registration Document as meeting the requirements imposed under Irish and EU law pursuant to the Prospectus Directive.
-Such approval relates only to the securities of the Issuer which are to be admitted to trading on the regulated market of the Irish Stock Exchange plc (the "Irish Stock Exchange") or other regulated markets for the purposes of Directive 2004/39/EC (the "Markets in Financial Instruments Directive") or which are to be offered to the public in a Member State of the European Economic Area.
-It is intended that application will be made for securities of the Issuer to be admitted to the Official List and to trading on the regulated market of the Irish Stock Exchange.
+Such approval relates only to the securities of the Issuer which are to be admitted to trading on the regulated market of the Irish Stock Exchange plc trading as Euronext Dublin (the "Euronext Dublin") or other regulated markets for the purposes of Directive 2014/65/EU (the "Markets in Financial Instruments Directive") or which are to be offered to the public in a Member State of the European Economic Area.
+It is intended that application will be made for securities of the Issuer to be admitted to the Official List and to trading on the regulated market of Euronext Dublin.